yotam-halperin/portfolio-terraform/README.md

 - enter your AWS access key && secret access key

-now let's apply the enviroment to the cloud with-
+now let's apply the enviroment:
 * to run with default values:
 <terraform apply --auto-approve>

 * you can also change the the default variables that placed in myvars.tfvars and run this command-
 <terraform apply -var-file="myvars.tfvars">
+- note that you can't use this option with the current variables.tf file because the file designed to work
+- with different workspaces so some values are presented as map type and can't be overide with strings.

-When installed you can get cluster info by running the init.sh script with:
+After all changes applied, you can get cluster info, and final setup by runnung init.sh script with:
 <bash init.sh>